justinwoo/my-blog-posts/posts/2018-11-10-upgrade-from-bower-to-nix-with-psc-package2nix.md

+# Upgrade from Bower to Nix with Psc-Package2Nix

 Recently, our friends at LumiHQ released a major new version of React-Basic with a React-Basic-Starter.
 This was great, but there were two things I didn't like about this starter repo:

 * This uses Bower, which is fairly slow and can make getting working dependencies a real pain in the ass.